amigax/DeadPlusPlus/README.md

-DeadPlusPlus (& The Dead Walk) by Gareth Murfin (www.garethmurfin.co.uk)
+DeadPlusPlus (& The Dead Walk)
+By Gareth Murfin (www.garethmurfin.co.uk)
 ====================================================

 Dead++ is a 2D games design tool written in Java.
 Initially I created this in order to make a zombie game I designed called THE DEAD WALK (which comes with DeadPlusPlus).
 To cut a long story short, after around 4 years of part time development, I gave up due to lack of funds, and a falling out with my artist.